dwhacademy/dwhacademyposts/content/post/hierarchies/index.md

 ### Views on the top of the Integrated Layer tables

-<b>Recursive view as a universal objects to store all hierarchies</b>
+<b>Recursive view as a universal object to store all hierarchies</b>

-Once the tables in our integrated model had been loaded, we have fully normalized our hierarchy.
+Once the tables in our integrated model had been loaded, we have fully normalized hierarchy.
 Of course, the data can't be easily accessed yet, therefore we should aim to denormalize the data and put it in the nice hierarchical form.
 The first step to achieve that is to create a recursive view that will associate parent-child relationships with level of hierarchies they belong to.

 <script src="https://gist.github.com/swiernia/459ba4b1a6d2265dfc767d319068abb8.js"></script>